-Our strategies to support achieving this objective are based on utilising effective, accountable and adaptable processes to deliver on our Community Plan Palmerston residents have several methods to obligations.
+Our strategies to support achieving this objective are based on utilising effective, accountable and model obligations.

 Following adoption of the Community Plan in April 2019 Council has implemented training for all staff to ensure effective delivery of the six outcomes.
 This sets the foundation for Council to meet its obligation to do what it is supposed to do.